Guillex387/qpt-container/README.md

 > **Important**
 >
-> You must load the disk you want in the dropdown menu, for view their content
+> You must load the disk you want in the dropdown menu, for view and edit their content

 ## Executables